MicrosoftDocs/memdocs/memdocs/intune/fundamentals/tutorial-walkthrough-endpoint-manager.md

 ### Change the Portal settings

-You can customize the Microsoft Intune admin center selecting and modifying the following areas:
+The Microsoft Intune portal settings can be modified.
+On the **Microsoft Intune admin center** heading bar, select the **Settings** gear icon at the top right, between to the notifications and support icons.
+You can customize the Microsoft Intune admin center by selecting and modifying the following areas:
 - **Directories + subscriptions**
 - **Appearance + startup views**
 - **Language + region**